 [(2) deleted]

-(3) On or before 31 May in each year, Western Power must prepare and make publicly available a distribution price schedule for the following financial year.
+(3) On or before 31 May in each year, a corporation must prepare and make publicly available a distribution price schedule for the following financial year.

 (4) A distribution price schedule must be determined in accordance with the methodology set out in the Prices and Charges Paper.

-(5) Western Power may from time to time prepare and make publicly available amendments to the Prices and Charges Paper or a distribution price schedule.
+(5) A corporation may from time to time prepare and make publicly available amendments to the Prices and Charges Paper or a distribution price schedule.

-(6) A distribution price schedule and a Prices and Charges Paper is to relate to prices for access to the interconnected network and to the regional power systems.
+(6) In the case of the Regional Power Corporation, a distribution price schedule and a Prices and Charges Paper are to relate to prices for access to the interconnected network and to the regional power systems.

-[Regulation 19 amended in Gazette 31 Dec 1998 p.7400; 28 Dec 2001 p.6715.]
+[Regulation 19 amended in Gazette 31 Dec 1998 p.7400; 28 Dec 2001 p.6715; 31 Mar 2006 p.
+1309, 1316 and 1318.]

 20. Charges

-(1) The charges that a user must pay Western Power for the provision of distribution access services under a distribution access agreement are calculated in accordance with the distribution access agreement and the prices used in calculating those charges are determined in accordance with the distribution access agreement.
+(1) The charges that a user must pay a corporation for the provision of distribution access services under a distribution access agreement are calculated in accordance with the distribution access agreement and the prices used in calculating those charges are determined in accordance with the distribution access agreement.

 (2) If —